-What that future is has been revealed to us more clearly in the New Testament than what Solomon had.
-But, in the end, it is still a mystery for now.
+What that future is has been revealed to us more clearly in the New Testament.
+But, in the end, it is still somewhat of a mystery.
 However, it is the hope we have as believers.
 And something we can look forward to.

 The views expressed here are solely mine and do not necessarily reflect those of any other person, group, or organization.
 While I believe they reflect the teachings of the Bible, I am a fallible human and subject to misunderstanding.
 Please feel free to leave any comments or questions about this post in the comments section below.
 I am always interested in your feedback.

 If you have found value in this post, please consider subscribing to A Clay Jar so that you don’t miss any other posts.